oracle/weblogic-kubernetes-operator/docs-source/content/faq/external-clients.md

 - Configure a T3 protocol network-access-point (NAP) with the same name and port on each server (the operator will set the listen address for you).

-- Configure the external listen address and port on each NAP to match the address and port component of a URLs your clients can use.
+- Configure the external listen address and port on each NAP to match the address and port component of a URL your clients can use.
 For example, if you are providing access to remote clients using a load balancer then these should match the address and port of the load balancer.

 - If you want WebLogic T3 clients to tunnel through HTTP, then enable HTTP tunneling on each NAP.
 This is often necessary for load balancers.